-The history of the Alpha King Challenge dates back to more than two decades ago, when hop and brewing industry veterans Ralph Olson and Bill Owens shared the idea of finding the hoppiest beer in America.
+The history of the Alpha King Challenge dates back to 25 years ago, when hop and brewing industry veterans Ralph Olson and Bill Owens shared the idea of finding the hoppiest beer in America.
 Together they set out on a mission to find the ultimate hop forward beer.
 As hop enthusiasts, they sought to praise brewers for their ability to create the best representation of hops.
 From the beginning, they decided they were not looking for the best hoppy brew based on IBUs alone, and agreed that the best must also be drinkable and well-balanced.
 And so began the creation of the greatest battle of beers.

 Since then, the Alpha King has evolved to become one of the most highly esteemed beer and brewing awards in the industry.
 Placing in the competition has helped many brewers advance their careers, providing opportunities and creating connections with other leaders in the industry.
 Winners proudly showcase the crown and mash paddle prizes in their breweries and on social media and festivals, proving they are masters in the craft of translating hop flavors and aromas to beer.